tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 BIT $9876,X    abs,X         3C  3   6-m-x+x*p   nv....z. .
 ```

+Tests the operand against the Accumulator.
+The ALU does an AND operation
+internally, and The .n, .v, and .z flags are set accordingly.
+The Accumulator is
+*not* modified after the operation.

 [top](#instructions-by-opcode)

+---

 ### BMI

+**Branch on Minus**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS
 BMI LABEL      rel8          30  2   2+t+t*e*p   ........ .
 ```

+Jumps to the specified address when the Negative flag (.n) is set.

+.n is set when ALU operations result in a negative number, or when the high bit
+of an ALU operation is 1.

+A branch operation uses an 8 bit signed value internally, starting from the
+instruction after the branch.
+So the branch destination can be 126 bytes before
+or 128 bytes after the branch instruction.

 [top](#instructions-by-opcode)

+---

 ### BNE

+**Branch on Not Equal.**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS
 BNE LABEL      rel8          D0  2   2+t+t*e*p   ........ .
 ```

+Jumps to the target address when the Zero flag is 0.
+While this is most commonly
+used after a compare (CMP) operation, it's also useful to test if a number is
+zero after a Load operation, or to test if a loop is complete after a DEC
+operation.

+A branch operation uses an 8 bit signed value internally, starting from the
+instruction after the branch.
+So the branch destination can be 126 bytes before
+or 128 bytes after the branch instruction.

 [top](#instructions-by-opcode)

+---

 ### BPL

+**Branch on Plus**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS
 BPL LABEL      rel8          10  2   2+t+t*e*p   ........ .
 ```

+Jumps to the specified address when the Negative flag (.n) is clear.

+.n is clear when ALU operations result in a positive number, or when the high bit
+of an ALU operation is 0.

 [top](#instructions-by-opcode)

+---

 ### BRA

+**Branch Always**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS
 BRA LABEL      rel8          80  2   3+e*p       ........ .
 ```

+Jumps to the specified address.

+A branch operation uses an 8 bit signed value internally, starting from the
+instruction after the branch.
+So the branch destination can be 126 bytes before
+or 128 bytes after the branch instruction.

 [top](#instructions-by-opcode)

+---

 ### BRK

+**Break**

 ```text
 SYNTAX         MODE          HEX LEN CYCLES      FLAGS
 BRK            imp           00  1   8-e         ....di.. .
 ```

+Perform a break interrupt.
+The exact behavior changes slightly, based on whether
+the CPU is in native or emulation mode. (.e is 1 in emulation mode.)

+In emulation mode:

+1. PC (Program Counter) is incremented by 2 bytes.
+1. PC is pushed onto the stack.
+1. P (flags) is pushed to the stack.
+1. The B flag is set.
+1. The D (Decimal) flag is cleared, forcing the CPU into binary mode.
+1. The CPU reads the address from the IRQ vector at $FFFE and jumps there.

+In native mode:

+1. PC is incremented by 2 bytes
+1. PBR (Program Bank) is pushed the stack
+1. PC is pushed to the stack
+1. P (flags) is pushed to the stack
+1. The D (Decimal) flag is cleared, forcing the CPU into binary mode.
+1. The CPU reads the address from the BRK vector at $00FFE6 and jumps there.

+See the [Vectors](#vectors) section for the break vector.

 [top](#instructions-by-opcode)

+---

 ### BRL